 HIST/RELG107Introduction to Jewish TraditionsThis course explores the development of Judaism from its ancient origins until the present.
 We will discuss the biblical foundations of Judaism and the impact that different historical contexts have produced on its rituals and beliefs.
 This approach raises a number of questions, which we will keep in mind throughout the course: What is Judaism?
 Who are the Jews?
 What is the relationship between Judaism and "being Jewish"?
 How have historical circumstances shaped this relationship?
 What has changed and what has stayed the same, and why?
 The class will address these questions through discussions and readings.

-HIST/AMST110History of the United States IAmerica from colonial times to 1865, with emphasis on economic, social, intellectual, and political developments.
-Required for Michigan Secondary teaching certificate.
+HIST/AMST110History of the United States IAmerica from contact times to 1865, with emphasis on economic, social, intellectual, and political developments.

 HIST200Colonial AmericaAn examination of political, cultural, social, and economic developments in America to 1760.
 Topics include Native American societies, founding of the English colonies, the adoption of slavery, religious diversification, the Salem witchcraft trials, the consumer revolution, the French and Indian war, and changes in the family.